B-hue-hoop/Tron-auto-withdraw-bot-for-trust-wallet/README.md

 ## Features

-* :robot: Automatic withdrawal of TRX tokens from a multisignature trust wallet
+:robot: Automatic withdrawal of TRX tokens from a multisignature trust wallet
-* Send tokens to a specified address
+:robot: Send tokens to a specified address
-* Fast
+:robot: Fast

 ## Installation